soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 21-03 Swimming pool technology course and fee.
 [Repealed]* ::

-(a) In accordance with § 161.09(h) and (k) of the Health Code, or successor rule, the Department's animal care and handling techniques course shall provide instruction/training deemed essential by the Department to promote compliance with the Health Code, and other applicable law.
+(a) In accordance with 24 RCNY Health Code § 161.09(h) and (k), or successor rule, the Department's animal care and handling techniques course shall provide instruction/training deemed essential by the Department to promote compliance with the Health Code, and other applicable law.

 (b) The fee payable to the Department for the animal care and handling techniques course shall be thirty-nine dollars ($39.00).